Gordon Ramsay's Bank Balance: Format

 The more bars they manage to balance, the more money they gain, but the more bars are placed, the board becomes more and more unstable and likely to fall.
 If any bar or stack falls during the game, then the game is over and the contestants lose any money they have gained, but if they successfully place and balance all 12 stacks onto the board, then they win all the money that is still in play.

 Reception

 Bank Balance received negative reviews, with critics considering its format to be confusing and too difficult to win (leading some viewers to compare it to Bamboozled, a fictitious game show pilot from an episode of the American sitcom Friends).
-In a review satirizing Ramsay's persona, Joel Golby concluded for The Guardian "if you want a quizshow, yeah, watch Tipping Point.
-If you want Gordon Ramsay, all right, watch that one where he shouts at Gino D’Acampo.
+In a review satirising Ramsay's persona, Joel Golby concluded for The Guardian: "if you want a quizshow, yeah, watch Tipping Point.
+If you want Gordon Ramsay, all right, watch that one where he shouts at Gino D'Acampo.
 If you want to watch people balancing things in a prison of mild peril, OK, there are Jenga fail compilations on YouTube.
 Bank Balance promises all three, and delivers none."

 The series won a Broadcast Tech Innovation Award for Technical Achievement (Entertainment) for its illuminated bars.